 Books may be checked out for a period of two (2) weeks and may be renewed.
 The library assesses a \$0.25 per day fine to students who have books overdue.
 The librarian will issue overdue notices through the students' homeroom teachers.
 Students with overdue books will not be allowed to check out books until the books are returned.
-All lost books must be paid for, and report cards will not be released until fines are paid and library books returned or paid for.
+All lost books must be paid for.

-VII.
-Student Dress Code
+VI.
+Student Dress Code VII.
+STUDENT DRESS CODE